seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 end, since lengthening it would move the one quantity every standing result is truncated by (§3.10a D3), and a fifth outcome class `unfilled` is counted apart from «никуда». `Ω` is taken over FILLED setups only, with `P(unfilled)` and `P(никуда | filled)` beside it, and the bar is `1 / RR_MIN` read from `index.html` at run time (inv.
-65). **Every `--target` figure standing in this map was taken on the single-pass instrument and predates TZ-33, and no figure exists for the new arm at all**: that reading is a `backtest_bench.yml` dispatch, and TZ-36 correctly built the arm, self-tested it offline and forecast nothing about what it will say (§10, inv.
-44).
+65). **The arm now has its archive figure — measured 09.09.2026, and it is the WORSE of the two arms on both sides** (§3.10a).
+Filling costs 13-15 % of the setups outright, and of those that fill two thirds go nowhere inside the horizon; `Ω` falls from 0.083 to 0.036 on the long side and from 0.034 to 0.006 on the short. **That direction is the whole argument for having built the pair**: the arm admitted at the anchor and resolved at `cur` was counting the outcome of an entry production would not have taken, and it was counting it FAVOURABLY.
+The verdict does not move — every CI95 on both arms sits entirely below the 0.50 bar — and the two arms are not a comparison across instruments, since both were taken on the same run and the same twelve coins.

 **Since TZ-30 the failing set has ONE definition site — `HARD_CLASSES` — and two readers.**
 `verify_against_live` decides the exit code from it and the module-level `target_gate`